 There is no waste.
 At the end of your cycle there is no bin to empty, just a full wet bag to wash, hang up and dry and then they’re ready to be reused for the next cycle.

 What will you need?

-Literally all you need for a whole cycle is 10-15 CSP in different sizes and a wet bag.
+Literally all you need for a whole cycle is 10-15 cloth pads in different sizes and a wet bag.
 That’s it!

 Babipur also stock a wide range of wet bags in different sizes.
 I have 2 in my bathroom for clean and dirty storage.
 I also have a small one for out and about, it has different compartments for fresh and used so it’s ideal to keep discreetly in my bag.